-Prerequisite: MATH 1101 or MATH 1111, and CS 1010 or equivalent, with a grade of "C" or better in each.
+Prerequisite: MATH 1101 or MATH 1111, with a grade of "C" or better in each.
 Programming-language syntax and semantics; problem solving; algorithm design and implementation using modern programming paradigms and techniques; data types and elementary data structures.
 This course involves extensive programming activities.
+Students without a strong math and programming background are encouraged to take CS 1010 first.